cypress-io/cypress-documentation/source/api/commands/screenshot.md

 ## Filename

-### Take a screenshot and save as specific filename
+### Take a screenshot and save as a specific filename

 ```javascript
 // screenshot will be saved as